 2013-14: Kea signed a three-year entry-level contract with Buffalo in April 2014 and made his pro debut with AHL affiliate Rochester following his fourth OHL season with Saginaw.
 Kea had no points nor penalties in his only AHL game with the Americans.
 He was the third-leading scorer for Saginaw and finished second on the team with 97 penalty minutes in his final junior season.
 Kea scored 22 goals with 27 assists and was -14 in 58 regular season games.
 The Spirit finished third in the West Division and lost to Erie in a first-round playoff series.
 Kea scored 1 goal with 3 assists and was +1 with no penalties in five playoff games.

 2014-15: Kea played one game with Sabres’ AHL affiliate Rochester in November and two games in January — spending most of the season with the ECHL’s Elmira Jackals — before being recalled for good by the Americans at the end of February.
-Kea’s role with Rochester has been limited — he scored 1 goal with 40 penalty minuets in his first 15 AHL games.
-In 35 games with the Jackals he scored 5 goals with 7 assists and was -15 with 65 penalty minutes.
+Kea’s role with Rochester was limited — he scored 2 goals and was -56 in 26 games with the Amerks.
+In 35 games with the Jackals he scored 5 goals with 7 assists and was -15 with 65 penalty minutes

 Kea has the size and demeanor to be an effective defensive forward and energy/enforcer-type player.
 Kea displayed elements of an offensive touch during his junior hockey career but he is not considered an NHL caliber scorer.
 His combination of size and the willingness to play defense and throw timely hits suggests some value in a lower line role.